chad-weigle/EmployeeList/README.md

 spread over the years so I wouldn't say I have an expertise in anyone thing over another.

 ## How long did you spend on this project?
-About 6 hours total across a week.
+About 8 hours total across a week.

 ## Did you make any trade-offs for this project?
 What would you have done differently with more time?
 I would have liked to use SwiftUI rather than Storyboards but as I am more familiar with Storyboards, I stuck to what I knew.
 With more time to learn SwiftUI before begining the project, I would have used it.

-I also would have added in a few more unit tests to ensure my Network class was fully tested.
+I also would have added in a few more unit tests to ensure my EmployeeImageService class was fully tested.
 Lastly, I would have made improvements to the UI.
 I would have added in some flair to the table to make it less plain.

 ## What do you think is the weakest part of your project?
 The UI itself is straight forward but VERY plain.
-I would enjoy spending a couple of hours cleaning up the style, adding some colors, and adding some flair with fun features (like tapping to expand a cell to view more).
+I would enjoy spending a couple of hours cleaning up the style, adding some colors, and adding some flair with fun features (like tapping to expand a cell to view more, and using a collection view that scaled horizontally on larger screens like iPad).

 ## Did you copy any code or dependencies?
 Please make sure to attribute them here!
 I used this hackingwithswift blog post to help with the async api requests: